- Premium Memberships

 What can I do to make this page work better?

-For really big number sets, skipping combinations by setting the "Sample Frequency" to a number greater than 1 will help speed things up.
+Aside from using a better browser, another feature you can use for really big number sets is skipping combinations — setting the "Sample Frequency" to a number greater than 1 will help speed things up.

-You have been warned: If you have an old and/or slow computer, or if you use Internet Explorer 8 or lower, Firefox lower than version 4, or an old Web browser that you haven't updated for a while, you may need to force-quit your browser if you ask for too many number combinations.
+If you have an old and/or slow computer or if you use an old web browser that you haven't updated for a while, you may need to force-quit your browser if you ask for too many number combinations.
 You may also see warning messages asking if you want to stop the script running.
 If you click "Yes" to such a warning, the combinations will not be displayed.